Projects per year

-Current and past external educational responsibilities include various external examiner positions, currently with Manchester University, and being a member of course accreditation panels at international level.
+Current and past external educational responsibilities include various external examiner positions, and being a member of course accreditation panels at international level.
 I have also held a number of visiting lecturer posts, such as in Malta or Portugal.
 I furthermore represented RCSLT in the Education committee of CPLOL (Comité Permanent de Liaison des Orthophonistes / Logopèdes de l'Union Européenne) from 2008 and held the position of Vice President of this committee from 2009 to 2011.

 My research mainly focuses on motor speech disorders.
 This includes the application of instrumental techniques to diagnosis and treatment, the investigation of prosodic difficulties and the evaluation of assessment and treatment techniques for these disorders.

-Furthermore, I am interested in the nature of other speech problems, such as cleft palate speech, prosodic disturbances across a range of disorders, including autism, as well as the relationship between speech perception and production, and cognition and speech and language skills in degenerative disorders.
+Furthermore, I am interested in the nature of other speech problems, such as cleft palate speech, prosodic disturbances across a range of disorders, as well as the relationship between speech perception and production, and cognition and speech and language skills in degenerative disorders.
 Recent work also extends to evaluating outcome measures for speech and language therapy, as well as investigations of service delivery models.